kbmlab/BioFeatureFinder/README.md

 ./biofeatures/scripts/analyze_features.py

+Main script used for analyzing biological features associated with groups of exons.
+Uses .bed files of exon coordinates to compare with annotated exons in the data matrix (created by build_datamatrix.py), runs KS statistic to filter non-significant differences and then uses GradientBoost classifier to determine wich features are more “important” in group separation (input vs background).

 ./biofeatures/scripts/build_datamatrix.py

 Script used for creating the data matrix for biological features associated with exons and their neighouring regions.
 Uses a .GTF annotation, genome FASTA, .BW and .BED files as input for BioFeatures.
 Can also use MaxEntScan for calculating splice site score.